Seriously injured by a dentist’s mistake or malpractice? Call our attorneys now at 1-877-405-4313 for a free consultation.

 - Negligently completed crowns and bridges that ultimately caused complications.

 - The failure of dentists to take the medical history of patients into consideration before developing a treatment plan.

 - Failing to detect oral diseases such as cancer or periodontal disease.

 - Complications that result from anesthesia (even in cases where the patients signs a release).

 It doesn’t matter what your personal situation might be, it will be necessary to provide proof of more than just short-term pain or a visit that should not have been necessary.
 In order to file a successful dental malpractice lawsuit in Dallas, you will need to provide documentation that shows the harm is significant enough to warrant a sizable reward if the case goes into court (i.e., you must have significant damages [losses] in which you are attempting to recover).

 It’s important to keep in mind that laws vary among the states, so it will be necessary to consult with a lawyer in order to determine whether your claim may be worth pursuing.
 It is also helpful to understand tort reform laws in Texas, and how that may hinder your ability to successfully pursue a medical malpractice case in some situations.

 What to look for in a dentist malpractice lawyer.

-While there are a couple of Dallas law firms who accept dental or dentist malpractice cases, you also should confer with the lawyer about his previous litigation experience and the details about previous settlements he has obtained for clients.
-These tasks are important when you consider the fact that as many as one out of every seven medical malpractice cases that are filed directly involve dental malpractice.
+While there are a couple of Dallas law firms who accept dental or dentist malpractice cases, you should confer with your attorney about his or her previous litigation experience and the details about previous settlements he has obtained for clients.
+These tasks are important when you consider the fact that as many as one out of every seven medical malpractice cases that are filed in the US directly involve dental malpractice.

-Rasansky Law Firm has over 20 years of experience litigating injury cases in the Dallas-Fort Worth area.
+Rasansky Law Firm has nearly 30 years of experience litigating injury cases in the Dallas-Fort Worth area.
 If you would like to speak with one of our attorneys about your case, call us for free at 1-877-405-4313.